jessicma-old/Mastermind/README.md

 # Goal

-The repo is to contain the experiments based on the [Mastermind Game] (https://en.wikipedia.org/wiki/Mastermind_(board_game)).
+The repo is to contain the experiments based on the [Mastermind Game](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
 The result of this exercise is to

 1. implement the game with mutliple extensions